-Dissertation.
+Dissertations.
 A dissertation is required of every candidate for a doctoral degree.
 This requirement is separate and apart from other requirements in doctoral programs; consequently, successful performance in other areas does not necessarily guarantee the acceptance of a dissertation.
 The dissertation work must earn a grade of at least B in order to qualify the student for graduation.
 The Graduate School of Biomedical Sciences strongly recommends that each student be required to present and defend a dissertation proposal before his or her committee early in the course of the research.

 The subject of the dissertation must be approved by the advisory committee and the GSBS Office at least four months before the candidate's proposed date of graduation.
 The dissertation must demonstrate a mastery of the techniques of research, a thorough understanding of the subject matter and its background, and a high degree of skill in organizing and presenting the materials.
 The dissertation should embody a significant contribution of new information to a subject or a substantial reevaluation of existing knowledge, presented in a scholarly style.
-The work on the dissertation is constantly under the supervision of the advisory committee.
+The work on the dissertation is constantly under the supervision of the advisory committee and any other faculty the committee or GSBS Office may consider necessary.

 A manual entitled Thesis - Dissertation Formatting Guidelines is available.
 All manuscripts must conform to the published policies.
 The final copy of the dissertation must be submitted electronically to the ETD website.
-Deadlines and more information on this process are available through the GSBS website at www.ttuhsc.edu/gsbs/08deadlines
+Deadlines and more information on this process are available through the GSBS website.

-Two copies of the dissertation are required by the GSBS.
+Two copies of the dissertation are required by GSBS, one for the department and one for the TTUHSC Library.
 Additional copies may be required by the academic program in which the student pursues the degree.
-They must be accompanied by an abstract of no more than 350 words.
-The GSBS Office recommends utilizing www.thesisondemand.com to purchase the bound copies.
-The two required copies should be mailed directly to the GSBS Office at: TTUHSCC-GSBS, 3601 4th Street, Lubbock, TX 79430.
+Dissertations must be accompanied by an abstract of no more than 350 words.
+The GSBS Office recommends utilizing www.thesisondemand.com to purchase bound copies.
+The two required copies should be mailed directly to the GSBS Office at: TTUHSC-GSBS, 3601 4th Street, Lubbock, TX 79430.
 Once the order has been placed, a copy of the receipt should be forwarded to pamela.johnson@ttuhsc.edu.